CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Introduction

-However, their potential security problems, especially privacy leakage, are attracting increasing attention \cite{yao2024survey, carlini2021extracting, carlini2022quantifying, ozdayi2023controlling, zhang2023ethicist}.
-Recent works indicate that LLMs tend to memorize training data, resulting in considerable potential for leakage \cite{carlini2021extracting, carlini2022quantifying}, which raises an urgent need for deeper analysis and effective mitigation strategies.
+With the growing popularity of ChatGPT~\cite{wu2023brief, yan2023research} and other Large Language Models (LLMs)~\cite{devlin-etal-2019-bert, radford2019language}, their remarkable capabilities come with emerging security and privacy risks~\cite{carlini2021extracting, yao2024survey}.
+Recent works indicate that LLMs tend to memorize training data, resulting in considerable potential for leakage \cite{carlini2022quantifying}, which raises an urgent need for deeper analysis and effective mitigation strategies.

 Our work focuses on targeted training data extraction, a white-box attack where adversaries have full knowledge of model internals.
 By studying such worst-case scenarios, we aim to uncover how and why LLMs memorize sensitive data, ultimately helping guide the development of effective defenses.
-Figure \ref{fig} presents an example of targeted training data extraction using prefixes and suffixes that could leak critical privacy information.
+Figure~\ref{fig} presents an example of targeted training data extraction using prefixes and suffixes that could leak critical privacy information.

-Soft prompts \cite{lester2021power} are trainable continuous vectors that can guide model behavior without altering the model architecture \cite{li2021prefix, wu2024infoprompt}.
-While typically used for task adaptation, they can also be exploited for data extraction attacks.

-Prior work has utilized soft prompts to conduct data extraction attacks in white-box settings \cite{zhang2023ethicist, ozdayi2023controlling}.
-The Controllable Language Model (CLM) framework \cite{ozdayi2023controlling} offers an initial treatment of this problem by training soft prompts for extraction and proposing a coarse-grained defense.
-The Ethicist system \cite{zhang2023ethicist} extends this line of work with a smoothing loss and calibrated confidence estimation to prioritize high-risk tokens.
+Soft prompts~\cite{lester-etal-2021-power} offer a light-weight handle for such attacks because they guide model behavior without changing weights.
+The Controllable Language Model (CLM) framework~\cite{ozdayi2023controlling} offers an initial treatment of this problem by training soft prompts for extraction attacks.
+Ethicist~\cite{zhang2023ethicist} strength this area with smoothing loss and calibrated confidence estimation to prioritize high-risk tokens.